 - Virtual Summit Series – E-A-T: October 16th 2020 [Free-$35]

 If you have the time, try to attend these virtual events.
-These events often organized in big conference halls but this time you can attend it online.
+These events are often organized in big conference halls but this time you can attend them online.
 So just make use of this opportunity and gain knowledge from the experts.